a3sha2/asltest/CONTRIBUTING.md

 Every project on GitHub uses [issues][link_issues] slightly differently.

-The following outlines how the *fMRIPrep* developers think about these tools.
+The following outlines how the *ASLPrep* developers think about these tools.

 * **Issues** are individual pieces of work that need to be completed to move the project forward.
 A general guideline: if you find yourself tempted to write a great big issue that